 Plus, R-22 refrigerant is actually being phased out now.
 Production of R-22 will end in 2020.
 Units that currently have R-22 refrigerants are hard to find parts for because they are no longer being manufactured.
 This means repairs may be extra costly, and it’s probably a better idea to simply replace your unit.

 In fact, repairing a leak on a unit that uses R-22 might actually cost the same as buying a brand new low-end unit.

 Conclusion: Should You Replace or Repair Your Air Conditioner?

 The only true way you can get a feel for the condition of your current unit is to schedule an inspection with a trusted, experienced HVAC technician in your area.
 You may consider everything mentioned above and still be none the wiser.
-Bogner Sheet Metal has over 70 years experience combined and a top quality rated service.
+Bogner Sheet Metal has over 70 years of experience combined and a top-quality rated service.